GIDAA -OJIBWEMOTAADIMIN

 Each of us can take an active role in keeping our language alive in our homes.
 Set goals for yourself and your family.

-How can we start?
+How can We Start

 Don’t wait until you know more.
 Don’t wait to take a class.
 Start now.
 Start with what you know and use it as much as you can.
-Select target language for your own learning and practice that with your children.
-The more Ojibwe we are using, the more your children will hear.
-It takes all of us to fill our community with our sound.

-BUT WE CAN.
+We are often reluctant to use our language with our children and with each other for a host of reasons.
 We just need to make a plan for how to start and then stick to it.

 Start with words you know